 What not to wear to an interview

 Finally, let’s review what you should not wear to an interview, regardless of how formal or informal the workplace is.
 Your goal in a job interview is to make a good first impression, and how you dress is an important part of how others perceive you.
-To make sure you look your best, avoid
+To make sure you look your best, avoid the following:

 - Flip flops and other open-toed sandals